General info Last updated: 2026-03-21

 How to connect a virtual audio source (Zoom, etc.) on Windows

-You can use the Windows build-in virtual sound card called Stereo Mix (should you not see Stereo Mix among the sound cards, refer to this short video on how to show it):
+You can use the built-in Windows virtual input called Stereo Mix.
+If you do not see Stereo Mix among your devices, refer to this short video showing how to enable it.

 Windows virtual audio connection diagram